History of Taiwan in Timeline

 Taiwan hosted the 2017 Summer Universiade in Taipei.

-2018: Hong Kong Immigrants to Taiwan
+2018: Hong Kong immigrants to Taiwan

 In 2018, Taiwan only had 4,000 Hong Kong immigrants.

-2018: Referendum on Taiwan's athletes competing under "Taiwan" fails
+2018: Referendum on Taiwan's athletes competing under "Taiwan"

 In 2018, the Michelin Guide began reviewing restaurants in Taiwan.

-2018: Freedom of Thought Report
+2018: Freedom of Thought Report Ranking

-March 2019: Scooter Registration
+March 2019: Scooter Registration Statistics

 March 2019: Population Estimates

-May 2019: Legalization of Same-Sex Marriage
+May 2019: Taiwan Legalizes Same-Sex Marriage

-2019: Religious Buildings in Taiwan
+2019: Religious Buildings Statistics

-2019: Hong Kong Residents Move to Taiwan
+2019: Hong Kong residents moved to Taiwan

-From 2019 to 2022, 36,789 Hong Kong residents moved to Taiwan, an average of about 9,000 immigrants per year.
+From 2019 to 2022, 36,789 Hong Kong residents moved to Taiwan.
+About 9,000 immigrants per year.

-In 2019, Taiwan's infant mortality rate was 4.2 deaths per 1,000 live births, with 20 physicians and 71 hospital beds per 10,000 people.
+In 2019, the infant mortality rate in Taiwan was 4.2 deaths per 1,000 live births, with 20 physicians and 71 hospital beds per 10,000 people.

-2019: DPP rejects 1992 Consensus
+2019: Democratic Progressive Party rejects the 1992 Consensus

 Since early 2019, the ruling Democratic Progressive Party in Taiwan has rejected the 1992 Consensus.

-2020: Religious Composition of Taiwan
+2020: Religious Composition

 According to Pew Research, the religious composition of Taiwan in 2020 is estimated to be 43.8 percent Folk religions, 21.2 percent Buddhist, 15.5 Others (including Taoism), 13.7 percent Unaffiliated, 5.8 percent Christian and 1% Muslim.

-2020: Literacy Rate in Taiwan
+2020: Literacy Rate

 As of 2020, the literacy rate in Taiwan was 99.03 percent.

-In 2020, life expectancy at birth in Taiwan was 77.5 years for males and 83.9 years for females.
+In 2020, the life expectancy at birth in Taiwan was 77.5 years for males and 83.9 years for females.

-June 2021: Taiwanese Identification Increases
+June 2021: Taiwanese identification increases substantially

-June 2021: Public Opinion on Taiwan's Status
+June 2021: Public opinion on the status quo

 December 2021: TSMC's Market Capitalization